 Standards Development Initiated Through Means Other than a “Request For Standards Development”

 1. Standards development may be initiated through means other than the submittal of a Request for Standards Development.
 A request may be made by regulatory agencies or other government agencies in orders or similar documents.
 Development efforts can be identified by the NAESB Advisory Council and the NAESB Board Strategic Plan Ad Hoc Task Force may also identify possible standards development for board consideration.
-In addition, the Annual Plan Subcommittees may identify development efforts for consideration by the board.
+In addition, the Annual Plan Subcommittees may identify development efforts for consideration by the Board (“Development Efforts(s)”).

-2. In considering the new development efforts, the board can assemble a group to provide advice to the board before the board makes any decisions on whether to modify the annual plans to include the new development.
-The advice is specific to the proposed standards development, it is not the text of the proposed standards themselves.
+2. In considering new Development Effort(s), the Board can assemble a group to provide advice to the Board before the Board makes any decisions on whether to modify the annual plans to include the new Development Effort(s)).
+The advice to the Board is to be specific to the proposed Development Effort(s), it is not the text of the proposed standards themselves.

-3. Should the board determine that the proposed standards development efforts identified through these paths are efforts to be pursued, they can add them to the annual plans for work to be undertaken.
-Any modifications to the annual plans require a simple majority vote of the board for approval.
+3. Should the Board determine that the proposed Development Effort(s) identified through these paths are Development Effort(s) to be pursued, the Board can add them to the annual plans for work to be undertaken.
+Any modifications to the annual plans require a simple majority vote of the Board for approval.

-4. For the proposed annual plan items, the board can provide assignment and priority or defer to the Executive Committees for appropriate assignment and priority.
+4. For the proposed annual plan items, the Board can provide assignment and priority or defer to the Executive Committees for appropriate assignment and priority.
 Priority is identified through the completion date assigned to the annual plan item.
-As both priority and assignment are included in the annual plan, changes to these items require board approval through a simple majority vote.
+As both priority and assignment are included in the annual plan, changes to these items require Board approval through a simple majority vote.

-5. If the proposed development effort is not well defined, and there is a need to determine first if the standards are needed, the annual plan item should take the form of two parts.
-Part (a) would address if the standards are needed, and part (b) would undertake the development of the needed standards.
-Part (b) would only be pursued if the assigned group determines that the standards are needed and the assigned Executive Committee approves.
+5. If the proposed Development Effort(s) is/are not well defined, and there is a need to determine first if the result(s) of the Development Effort(s) are needed, the annual plan item should take the form of two parts.
+Part (a) would address if the result(s) of the Development Effort(s) are needed, and part (b) would undertake the development of the results needed from the Development Effort(s).
+Part (b) would only be pursued if the assigned group determines that the result(s) of the Development Effort(s) are needed and the assigned Executive Committee approves.

-6. The board will receive updates on the progress made on the annual plans at each of its regularly scheduled meetings, and should consider all proposed changes to the plan.
-Any changes to the plans are approved through a board simple majority vote.
+6. The Board will receive updates on the progress made on the annual plans at each of its regularly scheduled meetings, and should consider all proposed changes to the plan.
+Any changes to the plans are approved through a Board simple majority vote.